 The owner/manager cannot keep your goods because you owe rent.
-If you are having any trouble getting goods or personal documents back, contact the Tenants Union.
+If you are having any trouble getting goods or personal documents back, contact us for advice.

 The Victorian Civil and Administrative Tribunal hears disputes between residents and park or caravan owners.
-The Tenants Union can help you apply to the Tribunal and/or prepare for a Tribunal hearing.
+We can help you apply to the Tribunal and/or prepare for a Tribunal hearing.

 At the time of printing, a Tribunal application costs $33.30 but if you are on a low income, you can apply to have the fee waived.

-If you want to apply to the Tribunal, or you receive a Notice of Hearing to attend the Tribunal, contact the Tenants Union for advice.
+If you want to apply to the Tribunal, or you receive a Notice of Hearing to attend the Tribunal, contact us for advice.
 We can help you prepare for your hearing, and in some cases, we can also represent residents.

 Victorian Civil and Administrative Tribunal (VCAT)